f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Agent_Windows.rst

 Threat Stack automatically walks customers through an Agent install on the **Servers** page.
 Log into Threat Stack > Click **Servers**.
 The **Servers** page displays.

 Select **Agent 2.x.** The + Add New Server dialog displays.
-Proceed to the set of instructions below, specific to your **Windows Sever 2012 or above**.
+Proceed to the set of instructions below, specific to your **Windows Server 2012 or above**.

 *Challenge 7 – Install the Threat Stack Windows Agent*